SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 > I love to write stories; mostly about romance, but also about comedy and horror.
 I've written a lot, and hopefully it's doing me justice in this letter.
 When it comes to coding I mostly do automation tasks and command line interface tools.
 Hopefully that made sense.

 "I love a good romance story, and comedy too!
 I don't exactly know what code is, but it sounds cool Silkie."

+> When it comes to art, I mostly do pixel art for story covers, but I've also made over a thousands textures for a block based video game.
+I love to vibrant and visually stunning art.
+Believe it or not, my favorite color is pink!

+"I'd love to see some of your art!
+My favorite color is also pink!"

 > As somepony who creates, I feel a connection with you.
 I understand that planning parties like you do is a rather creative task that ponies might not realize is the case.
 You have to know what the party is about and who it's for to get it right.
 You put so much care and attention into your parties.
 I hope to go to one at some point.